 Voting Rights

-Willkie has dedicated many pro bono hours to protecting individuals from voter discrimination and advocating for election protection.
-We are committed to protecting the right to vote through our partnerships with nonpartisan organizations to advance free, fair and secure elections, and facilitate participation in the election process.
-Some of our recent work includes:
+Willkie has dedicated pro bono efforts to protecting individuals from voter discrimination and advocating for election protection.
+Willkie pro bono volunteers are committed to protecting the right to vote, advancing free, fair and secure elections, and facilitating participation in the election process.

 Election Protection Litigation